exercism/v3-launch/README.md

 # Rationale

-If you are interested in why we've built Exercism v3, please check [this document](./rationale-for-v3.md)
+You can read up on why we've built Exercism v3 [here](./rationale-for-v3.md).

+## Migration

+You can find a description of the migration steps [here](./migration/README.md).